 2021 Auditions Procedures

-Auditions for Fall 2021 will be held in November 2020 and January 2021, and all auditions will include both video submissions and a live portion over video conference (using Zoom Conferences).
+Auditions for Fall 2021 will be held in November 2020, January 2021, and February 2021 and all auditions will include both video submissions and a live portion over video conference (using Zoom Conferences).
 Videos will be due by Nov.
-6 or Jan.
-15, and the live interview will be on Nov.
-14 or Jan.
-23. See below for details.
+6, Jan.
+15, and Feb.
+26 and the live interview will be on Nov.
+14, Jan.
+23 or March 6.
+See below for details.

 You must complete your Application for Music Audition (Required!):

 - November 2020 Audition Application

 - January 2021 Audition Application

 To gain priority consideration, submit your UNC Asheville General Application for Admission.

 Prepare your audition videos.
 Audition videos are reviewed in November, January or February.

 Due to Covid-19 visitation restrictions, all audition material (repertoire performance videos, scale performance videos, and supplemental material, see below) will need to be uploaded to a Google Drive Folder of your own creation.
 Then, follow these steps: